QuentinRa/blog.quentinra.dev/programming/code/c/index.md

 <div class="row row-cols-md-2"><div>

-A function is a bloc of code that was extracted in a separate place, mostly to be reused, or to keep things clean.
+A function is a bloc of code that was extracted from the `main` function, mostly to be reused, or to keep things clean.

 <div class="row row-cols-md-2"><div>